w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 ### Navigation

 Sections of the page that provide navigation should be marked up using the HTML5 `<nav>` element.
-It should include the `role` of `navigation`.
+By default users are supposed to interpret the `nav` element as if it had the `navigation` `role`.
 It can contain the main navigation menu or other collections of links whose purpose is to navigate inside the page or the website as a whole.
 It can be used multiple times on a page.
 See the [Menu tutorial](/menus/index.html) for more information on menus.

-//Suggesting that something is ‘supposed to’ be used in a certain way sounds very passive aggressive to me.

 {::nomarkdown}
 <%= code_start %>